fopelite/VerilogGuides/macos-homebrew.md

 ### GTKWave
 #### Method 1: Using Homebrew
-*This, whyever, doesn't work all the time, which is why we created a second method to installing GTKWave below*.
+*This, whyever, doesn't work all the time, which is why we created a second method for installing GTKWave below*.

 ```sh
 brew cask install xquartz